Garendon Hall: Architecture and description

-The new Garendon Hall planned by Ambrose Phillipps (1707-1737) was to be built in the Palladian style, eleven bays wide with a central portico topped with a triangular pediment.
+The new Garendon Hall planned by Ambrose Phillipps (1707–1737) was to be built in the Palladian style, eleven bays wide with a central portico topped with a triangular pediment.
 Ultimately, only the south front was built, and that by Phillipps' brother, rather than himself.
 A century later Ambrose Lisle March Phillipps De Lisle planned a complete Tudorbethan replacement.
 The architectural historian Mark Girouard, in his study The Victorian Country House, reproduces an illustration of Pugin's plan, entitled "Merry England Revived".
 Funds did not permit the planned rebuilding, and Phillipps instead decided to adapt the existing hall, adding a large Gothic mansard roof to the top of the classical styled hall.
-Pugin's son, Edward Pugin was the contracting architect, working between 1864-1866.
+Pugin's son, Edward Pugin was the contracting architect, working between 1864 and 1866.
 The attempt to mix Gothic and Palladian styles was stylistically unsuccessful, and Nikolaus Pevsner, in his 1960 Leicestershire and Rutland volume of the Buildings of England series, described the hall as looking “really rather horrible”.
 Elizabeth Williamson, in her 2003 revision of the same volume, was no more complimentary; "Pugin's huge mansard roof with Franco-Flemish dormers hideously upset the whole composition".

 Triumphal Arch

-Ambrose Phillipps (1707-1737) had been on the Grand Tour and would have seen the examples of Roman architecture extant in Rome during the 18th century.
+Ambrose Phillipps (1707–1737) had been on the Grand Tour and would have seen the examples of Roman architecture extant in Rome during the 18th century.
 His Triumphal Arch at Garendon is modelled on the Arch of Titus, located on the Via Sacra and dating from the 1st century.
 Historic England suggest it is "perhaps the earliest example of an English building inspired directly from an Ancient Roman source."
 Pevsner and Williamson are confident that it is "the earliest known interpretation of a triumphal arch in England".
 The arch has a central opening, with Cornithian columns supporting an entablature which is carved with scenes from the Metamorphosis of Actaeon.